“Acid” is not typically a word synonymous with hair health – but it should be.

 Highly alkaline solutions also break down the disulphide bonds of the hair, leading to long term weakening of the strands.

-On the flip side, products that are the right pH close the cuticle, reduce friction, and preserve the slip of the hair.
+On the contrary, products that are the right pH close the cuticle, reduce friction, and preserve the slip of the hair.
 Not only does this make the hair less susceptible to damage, but also makes it much shinier and sleeker.

 Of course, you can have too much of a good thing.
 Slight acidity is good, but very acidic solutions are too harsh.
 If used undiluted, they can cause the hair to break.
 With a pH of 2, straight lemon juice falls into this category.